TL;DR

 In a competitive market, insurers are increasingly adding extra benefits to their policies to stand out.
 These are often free and can be incredibly valuable, yet are frequently overlooked when buying direct.
 These can include:

 At WeCovr, we believe in going the extra mile for our clients' health and wellbeing.
-That's why, in addition to finding you the best policy, we provide our protection clients with complimentary access to our proprietary AI-powered calorie and nutrition tracking app, CalorieHero.
+That's why, in addition to finding you a strong fit for your needs, we provide our protection clients with complimentary access to our proprietary AI-powered calorie and nutrition tracking app, CalorieHero.
 We see our role as a long-term partner in your health, not just a one-off transaction.

 This is the moment of truth.
 When a claim needs to be made, it is almost always at a time of immense personal distress – following a bereavement, a life-altering diagnosis, or an accident that prevents you from working.